Pawhost/WHMCS_Telegram_Notification/README.md

 ## 🧪 Testing

 To verify your Telegram bot configuration:
-- Use the **Test Connection** button in the module settings
+- Use the **Save Changes** button in the Notification settings
 - A test message will be sent to the first available chat ID in your configuration

 ---

 ## 🛠 Customization

-- To define custom trigger groups, insert them into `mod_telegram_groups` table
+- To define custom trigger groups, insert them into `Manage Trigger Groups` table
-- Extend filtering logic by modifying the `sendNotification()` method
+- Extend filtering logic by modifying the `Notification` settings

 ---